nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enter a command to view all information of one student
+1. User enter a command to view all information of one student by index
 2. Academy Directory fetches all related data of one student
-3. Academy Directory displays all these information to users.
+3. Academy Directory displays all information to users.

 **Extensions**
 * 1a.
-The index number entered exceeds the size of the list
+Users request information of a student whose index exceeds the student list size
     * 1a1.
 Academy Directory informs users that the index is invalid via an error message

       Use case resumes at step 1

 * 1a.
-The argument followed is not a positive integer
+The index number is invalid (not a positive integer)
     * 1a1.
-Academy Directory informs users that the index must be a positive integer for the command to be executed
+Academy Directory informs users that the index is invalid and must be a positive integer for the command to be executed

       Use case resumes at step 1

 ### Non-Functional Requirements